Yandy Díaz Player Props: Rays vs. Pirates

 - The Pirates pitching staff ranks 19th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have a 3.59 team ERA that ranks seventh among all MLB pitching staffs.
+- The Pirates have a 3.62 team ERA that ranks ninth among all league pitching staffs.

-- Pirates pitchers combine to surrender the fourth-fewest home runs in baseball (23 total, 0.8 per game).
+- Pirates pitchers combine to give up 24 home runs (0.8 per game), the fourth-fewest in the league.

-- Contreras (3-1) takes the mound for the Pirates in his sixth start of the season.
-He has a 3.58 ERA in 27 2/3 innings pitched, with 24 strikeouts.
+- Keller (3-0) gets the starting nod for the Pirates in his seventh start of the season.
+He's put together a 3.53 ERA in 35 2/3 innings pitched, with 40 strikeouts.

-- The right-hander's last appearance came on Wednesday against the Los Angeles Dodgers, when he threw six scoreless innings while allowing two hits.
+- The right-hander's last appearance was on Thursday against the Los Angeles Dodgers, when he went six innings, surrendering two earned runs while giving up five hits.

-- The 23-year-old has a 3.58 ERA and 7.8 strikeouts per nine innings in five games this season, while giving up a batting average of .248 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.